memgraph/docs/docs/how-to-guides/streams/kafka/connect-to-stream-from-lab.md

    transformation functions** on the right.
 7. Select a transformation procedure and **Attach to Stream**.

-Check the transformation module for MovieLens on [Awesome Streams](https://awesomedata.stream/#/movielens).
+Check the transformation module for MovieLens on [Awesome Data Streams](https://awesomedata.stream/#/movielens).

 <img src={require('../../../data/tutorials/create-stream-lab/transformation-module.png').default}className={"imgBorder"}/>